 School districts offer high school courses for adults at secondary schools, adult learning and continuing education centres throughout the province.
 These locations are tailored specifically to the needs of adult students by using various learning environments and instructional methods that could include face-to-face, self-paced and/or online learning.
 Course offerings vary between locations.

 - Contact your local school district to find a learning centre

 - Find out about free courses available to adults who have already graduated

 - Learn about the Adult Graduation program

-- Increase the level of literacy and numeracy proficiencies among adults - 19 years and older - in order to meet the increasing demands of our labour market.
+- Increase the level of literacy and numeracy proficiencies among adults - 19 years and older - in order to meet the increasing demands of the labour market;

-- Meet the varying needs of adult learners including Aboriginal peoples, immigrants, and persons with disabilities.
+- Meet the varying needs of adult learners including Indigenous people, immigrants, and persons with disabilities; and

 - Increase literacy awareness among British Columbians.